-- Called by: SUTRA

-- Calls to: DP3STR, LODOBS, PUSWF
+- Calls to: DP3STR, LODOBS, PUSWF - Uses:

-- Uses: ALLARR, EXPINT, LLDEF, SCHDEF
+ALLARR, EXPINT, LLDEF, SCHDEF

-- Description:

 OUTOBS writes pressures, concentrations or temperatures, and saturations at observation points to ".obs" files.
 All observations assigned the OBS format and the same output schedule are written to the same ".obs" file.